 I am always up for questions about anything to do with R and stats.
-I did some programming in highschool in 2006-7, and then didn’t code again until 2013 - I had not programmed in R at all, and was just finishing my undergrad in psych.
-I was really fortunate to have some really kind people show me the ways of R and statistics, and I want to make sure I can help people in the same way.
+I was really fortunate to have some really kind people show me the ways of R and statistics, and I want to help people in the same way.

 This website exists so I can write about what I do and engage in dialogue with statisticians, programmers, and whoever else is interested.